Khachdallak02/khachdallak02.github.io/_pages/about.md

   <div class="publication-text">
     <h3>Systematic Benchmarking of Single-cell Transcriptomics Search Engines</h3>

-    <p>The aim is to systematically evaluate single-cell transcriptomics search engines across diverse, large-scale datasets to understand their capabilities and limitations.
-Through this project, I gained experience comparing traditional approaches with foundation models across different platforms, species, and technologies, understanding their performance in real-world applications.</p>
+    <p>The aim is to evaluate single-cell transcriptomics models across diverse, large-scale datasets to understand their capabilities and limitations for cell similarity search.
+Through this project, I gained experience comparing traditional approaches with foundation models across different platforms, species, and technologies, and learned how to design benchmarks for challenging scenarios where ground truth is ambiguous.</p>
   </div>

   <div class="publication-image">